MengLiu90/Machine_Learning_for_Synergy_Data_Augmentation/README.md

 # Synergy-Data-Augmentation
-Test the augmented synergy data with random forest and gradient boosting trees
+This repo tests the augmented synergy data with random forest and gradient boosting trees.
+# Dependencies
+1. pandas
+2. numpy
+3. sklearn